malmostad/sitevision_assets/README.md

     $ grunt watch

 The Sass and CoffeeScript files in the `src` directory will be compiled to the `public` directory as soon as they are changed and at the startup of the `watch` task.
 The `public` directory is automatically cleaned when you run the task.

+If you want to have source maps generated for debugging of stylesheets and JavaScript, add the ` --sourcemaps` argument:

+    $ grunt watch --sourcemaps

+If you for some reason want to generate the files in `public` once without having the watcher running, run one of the following:

+    $ grunt build
+    $ grunt build --sourcemaps

+Files generated to `public` directory must not be used for deployment to production, `dist` is used for that (see below).

+## Build for Deployment
+Do not use the files in the `public` directory when you deploy to a test or production server.
+To generate minified versions of the asset files, run:

+    $ grunt dist

+A new version will be compiled for deployment in the `dist` directory.
+The directory will be cleaned before the new files are generated.

+To generate a Java servlet for deployment in the Tomcat server that Sitevision is running in, add the `--war` argument to the command:

+    $ grunt dist --war

+A Java servlet named `local-assets-v4` will be compiled to the `dist` directory.

+## Deploy

+The proven way is to deploy the assets as a servlet in Tomcat.
+Manually uploading in the CMS GUI is not recommended.
+In Sitevsion 3.x, servlets are deployed in `sitevision/tomcat/webapps`.
+Copy the war file to that directory and it will automatically be deployed if hot deployment is active.

 ### Add and Remove Sass Files